awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-valuedetection.md

 # ValueDetection<a name="how-it-works-valuedetection"></a>

-The following is an example shows the “value” of the key\-value pair\.
+The following is an example that shows the “value” of the key\-value pair\.

 ```
                {